 There are many reasons for this.
-When you are over 50, you don’t always feel that your working life is over; you’re healthier than earlier generations; and still have things you want to accomplish.
-Or maybe you want to give back, influence the world, or help your local community, in some way.
+When you are over 50, you don’t always feel that your working life is over; you’re healthier than earlier generations and may have things you want to accomplish.
+Or give back, influence the world, or help your local community.

 What will you do and how will you go about doing it?

-If you have a professional qualification or specialist knowledge, it might make it a bit easier deciding what to start.
-It could be as simple as setting up a private practice.
-Though my advice is to try and specialise away from the mainstream, to work at the edges where there is less competition.
+If you have a professional qualification or specialist knowledge, it makes it a bit easier to decide where to start.
+It could be as simple as setting up a private practice with some sub-contracting back into your industry.

-That is, having a better idea of what you would like to do, and can do, in terms of a starting a business that suits your interests and abilities.
-One that customers or clients will pay you for.
+That is, having a better idea of what you would like to do, and can do, in a business that suits your interests and abilities and one that customers or clients will pay you for.

 But that is not sufficient in itself.

-The basis of every business is that you need a product or service sell, to find a customer to sell it to, deliver it so that you can be paid, and to do that profitably ie. to make more than it costs you to produce.
+How to find a customer, sell to them, deliver your product or service so that you get paid is the next part to master.
+Doing this profitably is the key ie. to make more than it costs you to produce.
 Gaining Know-How to do this helps.

-This is about recognising that you’re not really sure about how it all works.
-That you will need a better understanding of how a business works.
-How to develop products that sell, and how you can actually sell them in a digital world and turn your idea into something that makes you money.
+No-how means recognising that you’re not really sure about how it all works.
+That you need a better understanding of how a business works.
+How to develop products that sell.
+How to sell them in a digital world—turning your skill or idea into a product that makes you money.

-To make this shift there are a number of steps to consider:
+To make this shift to know-how there are a number of steps:

-We are talking simple here, not huge plans, almost back of the napkin stuff and not much more than that.
-We want to create a picture of what is possible, to get a clearer idea of what you want to do and how to get there, but also what you don’t want to do.
-There is an element of guess work involved, and you will need to be comfortable with this.
+We are talking simple here, not huge plans, almost back of the napkin stuff.
+We want to create a picture of what is possible, to get a clearer picture of what you want to do and how to get there.
+That also means what you don’t want to do.
+There is an element of guesswork involved, and you will need to be comfortable with this.

 How to sell your products or services

-This is where you plan out how you’re going to connect your idea, products or services with the customers or clients who will want to pay you for them.
+This is how you connect your products or services with customers or clients who want to pay for them.

-This is where the rubber meets the ground and will be your number one task once you start a business.
+This is your most important task once you start a business.
 It’s also where you will need some money to spend.
-No marketing = no revenue, so you need to be smart here and get the best bang for your buck.
+It’s called marketing.
+Without marketing and spending time or money on it = no revenue, so you need to be smart here and get the best bang for your buck.

 Strategy and marketing are all critical steps, but there’s more.
 You still need to get your head around how it all works together; what it takes to run a business if you haven’t run one before.

-You will need to gain a better grounding of how all the parts of running a business fit together.
-Remembering that you’ve got a whole lot of other things happening in your life.
-Things happen.
+You will need to gain a better grounding of how all the parts fit together.

-There are actually 5 things involved in running a business:
+There are 5 things involved in running a business:

-All are important components of running your business and all dynamically work together.
+All are important components of running your business and all work together.

 And more: Structures, tools, systems

-I started out 20 years ago and it was much more expensive and harder to start a business.
-I needed an office, equipment and more and it was expensive.
+I started out 20 years ago when it was much more expensive and harder to start a business.
+I had to wear a tie, needed an office, equipment and more.
+It was expensive.

-Nowadays there are some fabulous, reasonably priced, co-working spaces where you can get a desk and access to a range of services and facilities for a low cost, with the internet and web there are far more resources available.
+Nowadays there are co-working spaces where you can get a desk and access to a range of services and facilities at a low cost.
+They really are a hive of activity and energy.
+With the internet and web, there are far more resources available.